All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

-There are a variety of acute and chronic conditions in which excessive clotting may occur.
-Some of these include surgeries, DVT (deep vein thrombosis), and other excessive clotting disorders (hypercoagulable disorders).
-They are associated with inappropriate blood clot formation in veins and arteries – especially in the legs.
-These clots can obstruct blood flow and cause tissue damage in the affected area.
-Pieces of the blood clot can break off and travel to the lungs – causing pulmonary embolism, or to the heart – causing a heart attack.
-In pregnant women, blood clot formation can sometimes affect blood flow to the fetus and result in a miscarriage.
+There are a variety of conditions that can cause excessive clotting and lead to the formation of blood clots within veins and arteries.
+Some examples include surgeries, DVT (deep vein thrombosis), and other excessive clotting disorders (hypercoagulable disorders).
+These clots can obstruct blood flow and cause tissue damage.
+Pieces of the blood clot can also break off and travel to the lungs, causing pulmonary embolism.
+In pregnant women, blood clot formation can sometimes occur in the placenta and affect blood flow to the developing baby (fetus) and result in a miscarriage.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.